anchore/syft/DEVELOPING.md

 ## Architecture

+TODO: outline:
+- analysis creates a static SBOM which can be encoded and decoded.
+- format objects, should strive to not add or enrich data in encoding that could otherwise be done during analysis
-pkg.Catalogers
+- pkg.Catalogers
+- file catalogers
-source.Source
+- source.Source
-file.Resolvers
+- file.Resolvers
-presenter

-logger abstraction
+- logger abstraction

-events / bus abstraction
+- events / bus abstraction